 Plastic Bag Ban

-Delaware bans plastic bags!
+Delaware banned plastic bags!
 Thanks for your support to reduce hazardous plastic pollution in Delaware!
-The ban will take effect on January 1, 2021.
+The ban took effect on January 1, 2021.

 The Clean Water Rally and Funding

 Over 125 clean water advocates joined us for the 5th Annual Rally in 2019.
 Our advocacy lead to the inclusion of $20 million for clean water funding in Delaware’s budget for Fiscal Year 2020.
-That’s $10 million more than last year!
+That’s $10 million more than the previous year!